Mental Health Benefits of Exercise

-Parkinson’s disease (PD) often leads to changes in movement such as slowed motion, stiffness, tremor, and “freezing” episodes.
-These challenges can make everyday tasks like walking or standing up [...]
+Parkinson’s disease (PD) often leads to changes in movement, such as slowed motion, stiffness, tremors, and “freezing” episodes.
+These challenges can make everyday tasks, like walking or standing up, [...]

 After surgery or an injury, our bodies will often try to protect the painful area by tightening the muscles around it.
 This natural response is known as muscle guarding, [...]